trezor-graveyard/trezor-chrome-extension/README.md

 It works at a very low level, only resending messages from and to TREZOR device; it contains no logic about device state etc.

-Extension is not yet available for public use, since it's not widely tested so far.
+Extension is available for download [at Google Web store](https://chrome.google.com/webstore/detail/jcjjhjgimijdkoamemaghajlhegmoclj) (and is automatically offered on [myTREZOR webwallet](https://www.mytrezor.com))

 Checking out sources